mcliff1/polly/README.md

 * [Production](https://polly.mattcliff.net/)
 * [Dev](https://polly-dev.mattcliff.net/)

+TODO: permissions in the CodeBuildPolicy should line up with naming conventions for stack resources

 ## Architecture

 contains a REACT static layer server through an **AWS CloudFront** and a python backed **Lambda** function served through **API Gateway**.
 A **S3**, and **DynamoDB** are used to store session information and outputs.